File: GBEE - Staff Use of Technology

 Vandalism will result in cancellation of privileges and may result in school disciplinary action and/or legal action.
 Vandalism is defined as any malicious or intentional attempt to harm, destroy, modify, abuse or disrupt operation of any network within the school district or any network connected to the Internet, operation of any form of electronic communications, the data contained on any network or electronic communications, the data of another user, usage by another user, or district technology device.
 This includes, but is not limited to, the uploading or creation of computer viruses and the use of encryption software.

-Staff members shall be required to sign the district's Acceptable Use Agreement annually before Internet or electronic communications accounts shall be issued or access shall be allowed.
+Staff members are required to sign the district's Acceptable Use Agreement annually before the district permits the staff member’s use of technology, including Internet or electronic communications accounts.

 The school district makes no warranties of any kind, whether expressed or implied, related to the use of district technology devices, including access to the Internet and electronic communications services.
 Providing access to these services does not imply endorsement by the district of the content, nor does the district make any guarantee as to the accuracy or quality of information received.
-The school district shall not be responsible for any damages, losses or costs a staff member suffers in using the Internet and electronic communications.
+The district is not responsible for any damages, losses or costs a staff member suffers in using the technology.
 This includes loss of data and service interruptions.
-Use of any information obtained via the Internet and electronic communications is at the staff member's own risk.
+Use of any information obtained via technology is at the staff member's own risk.

 (Adoption date)